-GDF has created 255,000 small businesses among some of the poorest people in Kenya and 2,600 savings and loans groups, with 3,500 volunteers.
+GDF has created over 275,000 small businesses among some of the poorest people in Kenya and 3,840 savings and loans groups, with 4,600 volunteers.
 All this has been done without any of the businesses receiving external financial support.

-Grace Development Foundation (GDF) is a NGO based in Rongo, Kenya and is led by Kennedy Ojunju, supported by his wife Hellen and by Rob and Jane Garratt from 5000+.
+Grace Development Fellowship (GDF) was originally set up as an NGO based in Rongo, Kenya and is led by Kennedy Ojunju, supported by his wife Hellen and by Rob and Jane Garratt from 5000+.
+The organisation is currently transitioning into a church based structure for greater resilience.

 Jerry visited in May 2023 to see the individual impact on households and villages.
 This has been extraordinary, see some of the stories below of changed communities, inspiring individuals and many widows able to look after and pay school fees for orphaned grandchildren.

 Growth has come from using the 5000+ training.
-This facilitates a change of mindset take from the feeding of the 5000: start with the little you have.
+This facilitates a change of mindset taken from the feeding of the 5000: start with the little you have.

 There is an video interview with Kennedy on our news page here.